 - Infants must be lap-held by the accompanying guest 12 years of age or older, or secured using a car seat for the duration of the flight.

 - Transport Canada mandates that infants are not permitted in the emergency exit row, and that no person shall be responsible for more than one infant (any child under two years of age) on board.
 For example, infant twins would need two persons, 12 years of age or older, to travel with them.

 - Two lap-held infants will not be seated in the same row, due to the number of oxygen masks in each row.

 You may purchase an additional fare at regular price and bring your own Transport Canada approved restraint system for your infant to travel in.
-If you do, you must call our Sales Super Centre at 1-800-581-9499 so we can add information to your reservation regarding the restraint system.
-Detailed information on accepted models and devices can be found on our approved restraint systems (car seats) page.
+If you do, you must call us at 1-888-937-8538 (1-888-WESTJET) so we can add information to your reservation regarding the restraint system.
+Detailed information on accepted models and devices can be found on our car seats and restraint systems page.

 Extra baggage allowances

-When travelling with an infant, you may check in an approved restraint system (car seat) and stroller at no additional charge.
+When travelling with an infant, you may check in a car seat and stroller at no additional charge.
 A playpen may be substituted for either a car seat or stroller.

 More tips for travelling with an infant